kinmanlam/serverless-coffee-workshop/instructions/content/4-integration-testing/2-sam-accelerate/_index.en.md

 4. To end the syncing, return to the console and press and hold `Ctrl` and `C` to cancel the foreground task performing the `sam sync`.

-To learn more about other features of AWS SAM Accelerate read the blog: [Acclerating serverless development with AWS SAM Accelerate](https://aws.amazon.com/blogs/compute/accelerating-serverless-development-with-aws-sam-accelerate/)
+To learn more about other features of AWS SAM Accelerate read the blog: [Accelerating serverless development with AWS SAM Accelerate](https://aws.amazon.com/blogs/compute/accelerating-serverless-development-with-aws-sam-accelerate/)